 Kief measures typically between 75 and 125 microns.
 Therefore, removing 100% of the resin from the plant materials is an exceedingly difficult process.

 To collect premium-quality kief, use at least three layers of mesh screen (four is better) on top of one another.
 The finest mesh should be the bottom layer.
-This method will allow you to collect high-quality kief, which contains as little plant matter as possible.
+This method will allow you to collect high-quality kief that contains as little plant matter as possible.

 Once you have collected enough kief, store it in a cool, dark place in an airtight container.
 If you’re not using it right away, stir and mix it every two days to prevent it from sticking together.